Budget Self Catering False Bay Accommodation. Cheap Accommodation In False Bay With Guest Reviews & Ratings. Budget Holiday Accommodation In False Bay

 Scuba diving at the southern tip of Africa is for adventurers.
 The waters of this area are full of fish, and this implies that the great hunters of the underwater world are present everywhere, the conditions of diving can be a challenge due to the strong currents and the visibility that can vary between 5 and 30 meters .
 However, there is no doubt that South Africa and Mozambique are required diving destinations for both experienced divers and adventurers looking for unforgettable pelagic encounters.

-Almost all divers have heard of the sardine run.
+Almost all divers have heard of the sardine run from Durban.
 A natural spectacle in which every year millions of sardines migrate along the African coast, tirelessly pursued by hungry hunters.
 Since only a few lucky ones can attend this event, it is worth diving in South Africa, as it offers fascinating dive sites and a variety of fish that can be sighted regardless of the season.

 Dives in Cape Town offer fantastic encounters with large pelicans.
 From October to May (summer months in Cape Town), you can see mako sharks and blue sharks in the open sea.
 From May to September you can see great white sharks hunting whales at False Bay.
 In addition, divers can spot mottled sharks, seals and even a small colony of small penguins throughout the year in the region of seaweed forests.

 You can also swim with a great quantity and variety of fish around you: barracudas, snappers, endless banks of tunas, kingfish, jureles … several types of striped manta and even humpback whales.